TrustedDataFramework/java-rlp/README.md

 ## Notes

-- Supports RLP primitives of boolean, short, int, long, java.math.BigInteger, java.lang.String.
+- Supports RLP primitives of boolean, short, int, long, java.math.BigInteger and java.lang.String.
 - Supports POJO with a no-arguments constructor and at least one @RLP annotated field.
 - Supports container-like interfaces of java.util.Collection, java.util.List, java.util.Set, java.util.Queue, java.util.Deque, java.util.Map, java.util.ConcurrentMap and their implementations.
 - Generic field could be nested to any deepth.